Vision Therapy in Fort Worth

 See a difference in your child’s school performance!

-If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Jeremy Loy and Mr. Matt Ange OTR for a functional eye exam.
+If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Jeremy Loy and Mr. Matt Ange OTR in Fort Worth for a functional eye exam.
 Over 17 visual skills will be assessed, including eye tracking, reading fluency, focusing and depth perception.

 Don’t let your child suffer in silence.

 Vision therapy might just be the solution you have been seeking.
 Talk to us!
 We’ll help your child maximize their visual skills and resolve any underlying visual problems impacting your child.

 How To Know If Your Child Needs Vision Therapy

 If your child has any of the following, vision therapy can significantly change his or her life for the better.

 - Confusing the letters b, d, p and q

 - Rubbing eyes or closing one eye when reading or doing near work

 - Holding books too closely or tilting head when reading